icmccorm/mirilli/README.md

 Here, you will reproduce a subset of our inline statistics to confirm that they can be replicated from our dataset.

 Navigate to Section III.A of the paper ("Sampling") on page 6.
-Skim this section and find each of the quotes in the column "Quotes" of the table shown below.
+Skim this section and find 1-3 of the quotes in the column "Quotes" of the table shown below.
 When you find a quote, look in the table for its corresponding "Key".
 Then, find the key within `build/stats_long.csv` and confirm that the number shown on that line matches the statistic shown in the text.

 | Quote                                                   | Key |
 |---------------------------------------------------------|---|